-Section of GFP Verification Items Required at Materials to Review Level of Professional Judgment and Verification Review Guidelines 5.3 Quantification of Primary Effect All Verifications 1.
-CMW Very Low Verification is complete if: verifierVerifier confirms Forest Owner used the Reserve's GFP Carbon Monitoring Worksheet (CMW) with the appropriate Target Sampling Error applied. inputted data areData input is current and consistent with the inventory data calculated in CALCBOSK or following the canopy cover inventory methodology. verifierVerifier is satisfied with the mathematical calculations.
+Section of PFP Verification Items Required at Materials to Review Level of Professional Judgment and Verification Review Guidelines 5.3 Quantification of Primary Effect All Verifications CMW Very Low Verification is complete if: Verifier confirms Forest Owner used the Reserve's Carbon Monitoring Worksheet (CMW) with the appropriate Target Sampling Error applied.
+Data input are current and consistent with the inventory data calculated in CALCBOSK or following the canopy cover inventory methodology.
+Verifier is satisfied with the mathematical calculations.
 This may require the verifier to download or request a blank copy of the calculation worksheet from the Reserve with the appropriate Target Sampling Error and input project data to ensure the calculation worksheet has not been tampered with.